carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

   TargetMachine &getTargetMachine() { return *TM; }

 Next up we have our class constructor.
-We begin by initializing TM using the EngineBuilder::selectTarget helper method, which constructs a TargetMachine for the current process.
-Next we use our newly created TargetMachine to initialize DL, our DataLayout.
-Then we initialize our IRCompileLayer.
-Our IRCompile layer needs two things: (1) A reference to our object linking layer, and (2) a compiler instance to use to perform the actual compilation from IR to object files.
+We begin by initializing TM using the EngineBuilder::selectTarget helper method which constructs a TargetMachine for the current process.
+Then we use our newly created TargetMachine to initialize DL, our DataLayout.
+After that we need to initialize our ObjectLayer.
+The ObjectLayer requires a function object that will build a JIT memory manager for each module that is added (a JIT memory manager manages memory allocations, memory permissions, and registration of exception handlers for JIT'd code).
+For this we use a lambda that returns a SectionMemoryManager, an off-the-shelf utility that provides all the basic memory management functionality required for this chapter.
+Next we initialize our CompileLayer.
+The Compile laye needs two
+things: (1) A reference to our object layer, and (2) a compiler instance to use to perform the actual compilation from IR to object files.
 We use the off-the-shelf SimpleCompiler instance for now.
 Finally, in the body of the constructor, we call the DynamicLibrary::LoadLibraryPermanently method with a nullptr argument.
 Normally the LoadLibraryPermanently method is called with the path of a dynamic library to load, but when passed a null pointer it will 'load' the host process itself, making its exported symbols available for execution.

 .. code-block:: c++